Adel-Lis/RouteGate/README.md

 # RouteGate Web Application - INFS32308 Project

 RouteGate is a flight planning and weather assessment system designed to help aviation professionists and airport air control staff to make critical decisions about flight operations.
+The original version can be found [here](https://github.com/Adel13Lis/INFS3208-ROUTEGATE), this newer version allows the user to execute local setup.

 ## Set up guide